JadeJaber/jadejaber.github.io/_posts/articles/2018-08-15-getting-started-with-emabark-ethereum.md

 ```

 ## 3.2 Installation
-**Install emabrk**
+**Install embark**
 ```shell
 $ npm -g install embark --python=/usr/bin/python2.7
 $ embark --version #to check installation
 ```
->> Python v2.5<v<v3.0 is needed.
+> Python v2.5<v<v3.0 is needed.
 If your default python is not appropriate you may set a different path using --python

 **With Ethereum Support**

 If you want to use Embark with Ethereum and want embark to run a node for you (with the embark blockchain command), then you need to install [Go-Ethrereum 1.6.7 or higher](https://geth.ethereum.org/).
 ```shell
 $ brew tap ethereum/ethereum